Redlip shiner: Description

 The redlip shiner is characterized by bright red lips with a similar coloration in the dorsal, anal, and caudal fins.
 The body is slender and compressed, with the dorsal fin origin slightly behind pelvic fin origin.
 The muzzle is acuminate and greater than the interorbital width.
 The maxillary extends beyond anterior rim of orbit and the premaxillaries are opposite of the middle of the pupil.
 They have large eyes and a slightly subterminal mouth.
 The pharyngeal tooth count for the redlip shiner is 2, 4-4, 2.
 The length of the body, not including the caudal fin, is four times the length of the head and five and a half times the body depth.
 These shiners have around 34-37 lateral scales and seven rows of scales between the base of the dorsal fin and lateral line.
 There is also an average of 14-18 scales before the dorsal fin.
 The lateral line is strongly decurved and a thin golden band is present along its upper margin.
 A wider and silver band, located along the flank, stretches from the head and ends at a dark caudal spot.
 N. chiliticus usually have eight or nine anal rays.

 An olivaceous color is dominant in redlip shiners, along with scattered black blotches on the side of the body.
 Mature males become very colorful during breeding season.
 They obtain a scarlet-red color in their eyes and on their underbelly, while their heads become a bright yellow-gold.
 Males' fins also become a bright yellow-gold color and the red of their lips seems more pronounced during this time.

-Habitat & Distribution
+Habitat and distribution

 The redlip shiner occupies flowing pools of clear headwaters, creeks, and small rivers of the Piedmont and Appalachian Mountains.
 It is believed to be established in the New River drainage and Cape Fear drainage in North Carolina and Virginia.
 This shiner has a very limited distribution in South Carolina, which is the southernmost extreme portion of its range.
 It is thought that Notropis chiliticus, along with several other Notropis species, might have been introduced in areas such as the PeeDee drainage.
 Though this is a possibility, the historical absence of redlip shiners in these areas may be due to inadequate sampling.

 N. chiliticus prefers cold to cool water temperatures and areas with sand-gravel or rubble bottom.